siho-park/siho-park.github.io/pages/research.md

 # Job market paper
 ---
-**Health screening and selection: Evidence from biennial subsidies in South Korea**
+**Health Screening and Selection: Evidence from Biennial Subsidies in South Korea**

 Public health screening programs are widely used, but their effectiveness is questioned due to low participation among high-risk individuals who would benefit most from early diagnosis.
 I study selection into health screenings and their causal effects using quasi-random variation from South Korea’s National Health Screening Program, which subsidizes 90-100% of screening costs every other year at even-numbered ages.
 Using survey data, I find that subsidy eligibility increases screening completion by 16-19 percentage points (183-295%).
 Compliers with the subsidies are predominantly from lower socioeconomic backgrounds and are in poorer health than those who always participate regardless of subsidies.
 Using national health insurance claims data, I find that subsidy eligibility increases both early- and late-stage cancer diagnoses by 17-19%, as well as treatment for conditions including cancer precursors, hypertension, diabetes, high cholesterol, and osteoporosis.
 These results suggest that public health screenings with subsidies can effectively target high-risk individuals and promote preventive care use.